US-ELRR/elrr-infrastructure/src/postgres/README.md

 POSTGRES_PASSWORD=<ENTER-PASSWORD>
 ```

-Once the `database.env` file has been generated, run the following command to start the Postgres database:
+Once the `database.env` file has been generated, change the permissions and run the following command to start the Postgres database:
 ```console
 . ./postgres_install.sh
 ```